How To Refinance Your Second Home : 2017 Guidelines, Rates, & Cash-Out Rules

 Guidelines are reasonable, and lenders are eager for refinance business.

-2017 will remain a great time to get a new loan for your vacation property.Click to see today's rates (Sep 19th, 2017)
+2017 will remain a great time to get a new loan for your vacation property.Verify your new rate (Nov 20th, 2017)

 If you've refinanced your primary residence, you'll notice that refinancing a vacation home requires a slightly different process.